How to Vote in the General Election by Nov. 5, 2024

 General Tips:

-You need to live in your district for at least 30 days before Election Day, and you must be a U.S. citizen to vote.
-Here are all the requirements for voting, including details for IDs and college students.
+In order to vote, you need to live in your district for at least 30 days before Election Day, you must be at least 18 years old, and you must be a U.S. citizen.